nordic-institute/X-Road/doc/Protocols/pr-meta_x-road_service_metadata_protocol.md

 * `version` – version of the service.

-Therefore, an example HTTP GET-request would be:
+Therefore, an example HTTP GET-request URL would be:
 `http://SECURITYSERVER/wsdl?xRoadInstance=Inst1&memberClass=MemberClass1&memberCode=ProviderId&subsystemCode=Subsystem1&serviceCode=service1&version=v1`

 All the special symbols (such as spaces, question marks etc.) in X-Road element names MUST be escaped.